waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Cuttable:** A tree that can be cut with HM Cut.
 Becomes `ground` after cutting.
 - **Steps:** Allows vertical movement between `ground` and `elevated_ground` tiles.
 - **Elevated Ground:** Walkable ground at a different elevation, accessible only via `steps`.
 - **Secret Switches:** Some statues contain hidden switches.
 Activating them can toggle the state of nearby gates, opening new paths.
-The switch at (3, 6) on 1F controls the gates at (17, 8) and (18, 8).
 - **Warp Tiles:** Instantaneous teleporters between maps or within the same map.
 Must step off and back on to reuse.
 - **Hole Tiles:** One-way warps that cause the player to fall to the floor below, often into isolated areas.
 - **Unknown Tiles:** Tiles not yet seen (`seen="false"`).
 Treated as impassable until explored.